resilient-swarms/meta-cmaes/README.md

 1. Go to https://github.com/AranBSmith/MAP-Elites-Rhex and follow the instructions.
 Before installing make sure that:

 A. you have your py2.7 environment on because there will be some "print X" statements (print(X) must be used in py3.x) in the ./waf scripts.
+If you don't have an environment yet, do:
+    conda create --name py2.7 python=2.7
+Then activate the py2.7 environment before doing the install:
+    conda active py2.7

 B. replace the rhex_common/rhex_controller/rhex_controller_buehler.hpp file with the 'rhex_controller_buehler.hpp'  included in this project